Warp by Cloudflare Reviews 2020 - Why 4.0 Stars?

 Unlike most VPNs, WARP does not assign you a new IP address when you connect.
 WARP encrypts your data, but it does not mask your real IP address from the websites you visit.

 I was still able to access the Netflix catalog available in my local region, but I was unable to use WARP to access streaming catalogs in other regions.
+If you're looking for a VPN that can unblock streaming services, check out the best VPNs for Netflix.

 WARP doesn’t allow you to switch servers or choose a new virtual location.
 That means there is no way to use this VPN to access geo-restricted streaming content.